socomsystems/documentation/admin_manual/maintenance/update.rst

 .. image:: images/updater-1-update-available.png

-2. Instead of clicking that button you can now invoke the command line based updater by going into the `updater/` directory in the Nextcloud directory and executing the `updater.phar` as the web server user. (i.e.
+2. Instead of clicking that button you can now invoke the command line based updater by going into the `updater/` directory in the cyfrSpaces directory and executing the `updater.phar` as the web server user. (i.e.
    ``sudo -u www-data php updater.phar``)